Xahidian/What-Should-I-Cook-Tonight-/README.md

 - Matplotlib

 ## Report
-A detailed report on the project is available [here](link-to-your-report).
+A detailed report on the project is available [Click the PDF]([https://www.skinnytaste.com](https://github.com/Xahidian/What-Should-I-Cook-Tonight-/blob/main/MiniProject1Zahid.pdf)).
 It provides a comprehensive overview of the scraping process, data analysis, and insights.

 ## Contact
 If you have any questions or would like to discuss the project further, feel free to reach out to me.